 Check-in on Tuesday, July 22, from 5:30-7 p.m. for artificial flowers.

 Check-in on Wednesday, July 23, from 7-8 a.m. for fresh flowers.
-Member will be present for judging.

 Exhibitor must assemble two different items from the following: table arrangements, fan, umbrella, corsage, etc. before the judge in one hour.
 Arrangements to be made from fresh and/or dried plant materials.
 Silks and artificial materials are not permitted.
 Exhibitor must answer all questions directed by the judge and remain with the exhibit until judged.
 Exhibitors may include props that enhance the theme of the arrangements.
 Arrangements will remain on final display with props until general project release.